cakephp/cakephp.org/README.md

-# CakePHP Main Website #

-This is the [CakePHP](http://cakephp.org) main website.
+# CakePHP.org website

+## Dependencies

+This app uses Composer to manage PHP dependencies, as well as `composer-asset-plugin` to manage Javascript/CSS dependencies (without requiring Bower or Node to be installed on the system.)

+To install all required dependencies, run:

+    $ composer global require fxp/composer-asset-plugin:~1.0
+    $ composer install

+To add new PHP dependencies, run:

+    $ composer require user/repo:version
+    $ git add composer.*

+To add new Javascript/CSS dependencies, run:

+    $ composer require bower-asset/asset-name
+    $ git add composer.*

+Don't forget to add your new dependencies to the correct section of `app/Config/asset_compress.ini` (sections are named after corresponding layout files found in `app/View/Layout`).

-## Building Assets ##
+## Building assets

-Ensure that submodules have been initialised.

-Once initialised, run the following console to generate assets:
+Once dependencies are in place, run the following console to generate assets:

-    cake AssetCompress.asset_compress build
+    $ bin/cake AssetCompress.asset_compress build

-## Setting up git path ##

-The path to git needs to be setup in `Config/core.php`.

-## Deployment ##
+## Deployment

-Deployment is controlled via Fabric (A Python tool).
+Deployment is controlled via Fabric (a Python tool).

 Deploying stage site:

-    fab
+    $ fab

 Deploying production site:

-    fab deploy:environment=production
+    $ fab deploy:environment=production